frankmwanikii/tasksfy-Website/README.md

 # tasksy-Website
-website showing  How an App works
+ A website showing  How an App works
+Very responsive
+Html
+css
+javascript